no one told me it was going to be this good. and if they did? I wouldn’t have believed them.

 We picked a few doughnuts to share- it was hard to choose – I wanted one of everything!
 We found a circle booth and spent the morning laughing, gossiping, and reliving past memories.
 Sipping on our iced lattes, hot coffee, and chai teas.

-After a few hours at the 49th Parallel, we figured it was time to give up our prime seating to some of the other patrons waiting to nestle in for a few hours.
-We began walking on the overcast Vancouver streets towards a spot for brunch.
-Believe it or not, we had spent a few hours at the coffee shop.
+After a few hours at the 49th Parallel, we leave, walking on the overcast Vancouver streets towards a spot for brunch.
+We had spent a few hours at the coffee shop.
 We walked to our apartment, changed clothes, and headed in the direction of a spot we wanted to explore for brunch.
 When Miss Molly’s in the group, we WILL be finding a brunch spot on Sunday.
 She’s a brunch-hunting queen!

 This took place at a small, but incredibly busy restaurant called Fable.
 This is one of your traditional fable to table hot spots (which I LOVE!) – whose marketing and design is also one for the record books.